thu-ml/tianshou/tianshou/core/README.md

 TongzhengRen

 seems to be direct python functions.
 Though the management of placeholders may require some discussion. also may write it in a functional form.

+# policy, value_function

+naming should be reconsidered.
+Perhaps use plural forms for all nouns